sriramsk1999/frlove/README.md

 # FrLove: Could a Frenchman rapidly learn to identify Lovecraft?

+## See [blogpost](https://sriramsk1999.github.io/posts/2022/04/frlove/) for more details on this project

 **Based on [STARTUP](https://openreview.net/forum?id=O3Y56aqpChA)**

 1. Create a virtual environment and download the following libraries.